The Overall Fundamentals Precious Metals

 The Long Term Picture: with 1478.3, the Key support intact, there is no change in the long term Bullish outlook for Gold, though some more medium term consolidation cannot be ruled out, I anticipate an eventual break of 2000 psych level in the long run.
 Stay tuned...

 Comex Silver (SI)

-The Big Picture: price actions from 26.15 looks like a consolidation pattern only, and has completed with 3 waves to 37.48.
-Fall from there is tentatively treated as resumption of the medium term decline from 49.82 high and should extend through 26.145 to 61.8% Fibo retracement of 8.4 to 49.82 at 24.22 and below.
+The Big Picture: price actions from 26.15 should only be a consolidation pattern.
+At this point, I am still slightly favoring the case that such consolidation is finished at 37.48.
+And, fall from 37.48 should extend to 61.8% fibo retracement of 8.4 to 49.82 at 24.22 and below.
 But, a break of 29.856 suggests 1 more rising leg before consolidation from 26.15 finishes.

-The Long Term Picture: the Big Q remains on whether 49.82 is a medium term or long term top, what has development so far favors the latter.
-I would prefer to see sustained break of 61.8% Fibo retracement of 8.4 to 49.82 at 24.22 to confirm this else the price actions from 49.82 could be developing into a sideway pattern.
+The Long Term Picture: the Big Q question remains on whether 49.82 is a medium term or long term top.
+Again and still, this current action favors the latter.
+I prefer to see a clear break of the 61.8% fibo retracement of 8.4 to 49.82 at 24.22 to confirm.
+Barring that, the price actions from 49.82 could just be developing into a sideway pattern.
 Stay tuned...

 Comex Silver Continuous Contract Daily Chart

 Crude Oil resumed the rally from 77.28 by taking out 92.94 and reached as high as 94.72 before making a temporary top there.

 My initial bias is Neutral this week for some consolidations.
 But I will stay Bullish as long as 86.92, the support, holds.
 As I have noted before; decline from 110.55 should have finished at 77.28.
 And this current rebound should extend, and above 94.72 will target 61.8% fibo retracement of 110.55 to 77.28 at 97.84 and above.